SmartBear/readyapi4j/modules/oas/README.md

 ```

 As you can see one must use the `operationWithBody` method for POST/PUT methods, otherwise the `operation` is used.
 Either of
-these will extract the corresponding path and method for the specified operation from the Swagger definition.
+these will extract the corresponding path and method for the specified operation from the OAS definition.